TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-This user doesn't have any additional permissions or access to a new share resources:
+This user doesn't have any additional permissions or access to new shared resources:

 <br />